marcolanaro/DataChannel.IO/Readme.md

 ## Precise.io Server
 A Precise.io Server is an adjusted DataChannel.io Server.
-Credits go to DataChannel.io for setting up and handling the WebRTC DataChannels and forwarding data, when ever the WebRTC connection fails.
+All credits go to DataChannel.io for setting up and handling the WebRTC DataChannels and forwarding data, when ever the WebRTC connection fails.

 ### Changelog
 - Added function `emit2` for sending a message to a single client.
 This uses `rely2` for forwarding over the websocket